 These changes provided the opportunity to investigate what influence a change at the agency level - with new guidelines, some basic training, and accessibility to new competences - can have on existing regulatory practices.
 The motivation for investigating this is that, as discussed by Atkinson (2015), new guidelines need not provide the solution to a lack of implementation.
 From our description of the Swedish policy making context, it is clear that the role of RIA, and what should be included in such an analysis, is unclear.
-Since a requirement to undertake RIAs has existed at least since 1995, when the previous Ordinance 1995:1322 related to the work of agencies was established, it is likely that a "tradition" on how this should be done also exists.
-However, more recent changes such as the introduction of the Better Regulation Council may have influenced existing practices.
-As for CBA, this is a tool mainly developed for and used to analyse infrastructure investments.
-Therefore, it can be expected that general knowledge about this tool is low.
-Hence, our expectation is that the impact of the changes made to the guidelines will be minor.
-To set the study in context, we provide a brief description of the regulatory process at the agency before presenting the study and the results.
+Since a requirement to undertake RIAs has existed at least since 1995, when the previous Ordinance 1995:1322 related to the work of agencies was established, it is likely to exist a tradition in how this should be done.
+However, more recent changes such as the introduction of the Better Regulation Council may have influenced the existing practices.
+As for CBA, this is a tool mainly developed for and used to analyze infrastructure investments.
+Therefore, it can be expected that the general knowledge about this tool is low.
+Hence, our expectation is that the impact of the changes made in the guideline will be minor.
+To set the study in a context, we provide a brief description of the regulatory process at the agency before presenting the study and the results14.